List of Brooklyn Nine-Nine characters: Michael Hitchcock

 Dirk Blocker portrays Michael Hitchcock (season 2–present; recurring season 1), an enthusiastic but clueless detective who has been best friends and partners with Scully for over 30 years.
 Despite their inept nature, Hitchcock and Scully have both shown on occasion to be competent and even good detectives, though their laziness tends to keep them from demonstrating this most of the time.
 As revealed in "Hitchcock and Scully", the two were excellent detectives in their youths and had well-built bodies, but their careers and their physiques went downhill after they tried the buffalo wings at their eventual favorite restaurant, Wing Slutz, which they frequently went to for the food and to check in on the manager (who was secretly an informant who helped them bring down a notorious mafia boss).
 Unlike most police detectives, Hitchcock and Scully are more than happy to do paperwork rather than expend any energy in the field.

 The majority of the precinct tends to be disgusted by Hitchcock's more perverted nature and attitude towards women.
 It is revealed in "The Last Ride" that Hitchcock held the all-time record for closed cases at the 99th Precinct, one more than Jeffords as of that episode.
 This was mainly due to him being at the precinct twenty years longer than Terry.
 To celebrate, Hitchcock got a tattoo of himself holding a gun and putting it in his mouth, oblivious to what it actually implies.
-In season eight, Hitchcock seemingly retired after receiving a package as a result of the Covid-19 pandemic and moved to Brazil while keeping in touch with Scully and the precinct via FaceTime.
+In season eight, Hitchcock seemingly retired after receiving a package as a result of the COVID-19 pandemic and moved to Brazil while keeping in touch with Scully and the precinct via FaceTime.
 However, the series finale revealed that he didn't retire and was actually living in his van, allowing him to win the final heist in the series.

+Hitchcock appeared in every episode of the series but six: Coral Palms: Part 1, The Box, Balancing, PB & J, Game of Boyles and Renewal.